 Elia: Yes, sure.
 Clients sign up by registering online and have a choice of two types of accounts, corporate or individual.
 Since we comply with recommended guidelines with regards to financial services, we require new clients to complete a personal profile in full, providing the necessary information and documentation (including KYC/AML) for our compliance team to review.

 After a client has been onboarded, they deposit funds in fiat or cryptocurrency, and their wallet address is whitelisted to receive future withdrawals.
 Once their account is funded, they are free to trade BTC, BCH, ETH, LTC and XRP against GBP, EUR or USD.
 Quotations can be requested and trades placed with our OTC traders through Skype or by telephone.
 If the quote is accepted, the price is locked in and settled within two days (T+2).
-(Our new Bitstocks platform that is due for launch in 2019 will also allow traders to request quotes and secure trades online.)
+(Our new Bitstocks platform that was launched in 2019 will also allow traders to request quotes and secure trades online.)

 If you make use of our OTC desk and we quote you £5,000 for the transaction, you will be paying exactly that and not a cent more.
 There are no hidden fees, and you do not have to worry how long it is going to take to fulfil the trade on an exchange, you do not have to worry about spooking the market by selling all at once.